Ganeshs170220/Machine-Learning-project-on-CNN/README.md

 # cifar10 Dataset
- CIFAR10 is a dataset consisting of over 60,000 files 32 x 32 color images in 10 classes (airplane,automobile,bird,cat,deer,dog etc.)
+ CIFAR10 is a dataset consisting of over 60,000 - 32 x 32 color images in 10 classes (airplane,automobile,bird,cat,deer,dog etc.)
  with 1000 images per class in training folder and testing folder.
 In this tutorial, we'll use the cifar10 dataset to train a convolutional neural network model to predict the type of an image and its percentage of confidence.